Top 5 Dangerous Driving Behaviors To Avoid

 2. Distracted driving: Avoid anything that takes your eyes off the road or hands off the steering wheel, even for a second!
 This includes talking or texting on a phone, using dispatch devices, eating, reading, adjusting the radio, or looking at passing billboards, buildings or people.

-Drunk driving claims the lives of 1 person every 52 minutes.
+Drunk driving claims the lives of 1 person every 39 minutes in the United States.
 (NHTSA)

 4. Following too closely: Maintain a following distance of one second for each 10 feet of vehicle length.
 Add a second if you’re driving over 40 mph.